2025 78th Troop Command Best Warrior Competition (B-Roll - Day 1)

-The 78th Troop Command Soldiers conduct the Army Combat Fitness Test during the first day of the 78th Troop Command Best Warrior Competition Jan.
-31, 2025, at the Clay National Guard Center, Marietta, Georgia.
+Competitors traverse a pool with equipment during the Combat Water Survival Test (CWST) event during the 2025 78th Troop Command Best Warrior Competition, Clay National Guard Center, Marietta, Georgia, Jan.
+31, 2025.
 The competition demonstrates the readiness and lethality of 78th Troop Command Soldiers by testing the competitors with physical fitness assessments, written exams, and other warrior tasks and battle drills.
-(U.S. Army National Guard video by Spc.
-Kemarvo Smith)
+(U.S. Army National Guard video by Sgt.
+Fernanda Olivas)

 |Date Taken: